Ramirez0245/midterm_project/README.md

 Team: Omar Ramirez
 Steps to run

-NOTE: You need to update your own CONNECTION_STRING, I am using MongoDB Atlas.
+NOTE: You need to update your own CONNECTION_STRING in the .env file, I am using MongoDB Atlas.
 Recommending using mongodb

 1. Create .venv folder
 2. Install packages using requirments.txt file